rsvim/rfc/1-TUI/1-Rendering.md

 Keyword `function` and literal string `"Hello, Javascript!"` are required to mark as special colors.
 Maybe function name `hello`, `log`, global variable `console` and even punctuations (semicolon `;`, parentheses `()` `{}`) can be mark as special colors as well.

-The minimal way to print these text contents is: prepending and appending the escaping characters only once for the effected contents.
+The minimal way to print effects is: prepending and appending the escaping characters only once for the effected contents.
 For example print the `function` keyword with red color, and reset color after it:

 ```bash
 \x1b[38;5;{31}mfunction\x1b[0m